 Advocate for peace and justice

-Desmond Tutu remains a passionate critic of injustice.
-Despite announcing his retirement from public life in 2010, he continues to stand up for those who are poor and oppressed, to raise awareness of global crises such as the AIDS pandemic and climate change, and to advance peace and reconciliation worldwide.
-Alongside his wife, Leah, Archbishop Tutu continues to work through the Desmond & Leah Tutu Legacy Foundation with the objective of promoting peace-building through conflict resolution, fostering reconciliation and cultivating accountable servant leadership until his death in 2021.
+Despite announcing his retirement from public life in 2010, Desmond Tutu continued to stand up for those who are poor and oppressed, to raise awareness of global crises such as the AIDS pandemic and climate change, and to advance peace and reconciliation worldwide.
+Alongside his wife, Leah, Archbishop Tutu continued to work through the Desmond & Leah Tutu Legacy Foundation with the objective of promoting peace-building through conflict resolution, fostering reconciliation and cultivating accountable servant leadership until his death in 2021.

-Archbishop Tutu's ability to convey difficult messages with clarity, compassion and conviviality make him one of the most loved and respected activists of our time.
-As his great friend Nelson Mandela said of Tutu, he is “sometimes strident, often tender, never afraid and seldom without humour.”
+Archbishop Tutu's ability to convey difficult messages with clarity, compassion and conviviality made him one of the most loved and respected activists of our time.
+As his great friend Nelson Mandela said of Tutu, he was “sometimes strident, often tender, never afraid and seldom without humour.”